No elimination

 Cumulative adds a player's running score after each round.
 Opponents' Cumulative adds the cumulative scores of the player's opponents.

-Direct encounter only helps when tied players have actually met in a decisive or resolvable way.
+Direct encounter only breaks a tie when the tied players actually played each other and that result produced a clear winner.
 Important titles may still need a playoff policy.

 Players register into the wrong section when eligibility, rating cutoffs, or grade rules are vague.